palashsharma891/TensorFlow2-for-Deep-Learning/README.md

 1. Getting started with TensorFlow 2
 2. Customising your models with TensorFlow 2
 3. Probabilistic Deep Learning with TensorFlow 2

+I don't even know why I need a readme for a private repo of a Coursera course!